Nestlé SA (NSRGF) Gets a Buy Rating from Goldman Sachs

-In a report released today, John Ennis CFA from Goldman Sachs maintained a Buy rating on Nestlé SA (NSRGF), with a price target of CHF112.00.
-The company’s shares closed last Thursday at $108.75.
+In a report released today, John Ennis CFA from Goldman Sachs maintained a Buy rating on Nestlé SA (NSRGF), with a price target of CHF110.00.
+The company’s shares closed last Monday at $109.71.

-Currently, the analyst consensus on Nestlé SA is a Moderate Buy with an average price target of $113.47, representing a 2.5% upside.
-In a report issued on May 28, Kepler Capital also maintained a Buy rating on the stock with a CHF115.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Nestlé SA with a $112.86 average price target, which is a 4.9% upside from current levels.
+In a report issued on June 4, Societe Generale also maintained a Buy rating on the stock with a CHF112.00 price target.

 See today’s analyst top recommended stocks >>